Brokers Issue Forecasts for bpost SA/NV’s Q4 2020 Earnings (OTCMKTS:BPOSY)

-bpost SA/NV (OTCMKTS:BPOSY) – Investment analysts at Jefferies Financial Group issued their Q4 2020 earnings per share (EPS) estimates for shares of bpost SA/NV in a research note issued on Thursday, November 5th.
-Jefferies Financial Group analyst D. Kerstens forecasts that the company will post earnings per share of $0.25 for the quarter.
+bpost SA/NV (OTCMKTS:BPOSY) – Analysts at Jefferies Financial Group issued their Q4 2020 EPS estimates for bpost SA/NV in a report released on Thursday, November 5th.
+Jefferies Financial Group analyst D. Kerstens forecasts that the company will post earnings of $0.25 per share for the quarter.
 Jefferies Financial Group has a “Buy” rating on the stock.

 bpost SA/NV Company Profile